caolanmc/Hotel-Booking-System/README.md

-# Hotel-Management-System
+# Hotel-Booking-System
-A hotel management system built in java for module CS4125
+A hotel booking system built in java for module CS4125